-With nearly 30 years’ experience in design, FSB principal John Osborne is charged with supervising the company’s corporate market.
-John’s experience includes the design and supervision of a wide range of projects, encompassing everything from award-winning military facilities, to new corporate headquarters, to a new municipal public safety center.
+With nearly 30 years’ experience in design, FSB Senior Design Project Manager John Osborne’s experience includes the design and supervision of a wide range of projects, encompassing everything from award-winning military facilities, to new corporate headquarters, to a new municipal public safety center.
 His ability to facilitate the design process and bring all project stakeholders to a unified consensus continues to play a key role in the success of FSB.
 John graduated from Oklahoma State University’s prestigious architecture program in 1991.
 He is licensed in Oklahoma in both architecture and interior design.
 John has also served for several years as board member and past president of the AIA’s Central Oklahoma Chapter, a member of NCARB and is a LEED Accredited Professional.
 He serves on the Oklahoma State Art in Public Places Oversight Committee and other metro area civic committees and is a graduate of Leadership Oklahoma City.
-Modelo spent some time learning about John’s journey through the profession and about his current role at FSB.

 On becoming an architect

 I grew up in the construction industry.
 My dad has been a general contractor in California all of my life.
 I started working with him at age twelve, and quickly realized the tremendous satisfaction of creating and building something that was structurally sound, served a purpose and looked good (Firmitas, Utilitas, Venustas).
 I then took my first architecture class in 9th grade and I’ve been hooked ever since.